getodk/docs/aggregate-install.rst

 Installing on App Engine
 --------------------------

-- Make sure `Java 8 <https://java.com/en/download/>`_ or higher is installed on your system.See `MacOSX Java install <https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html>`_ if you are a Mac user.
+- Make sure `Java 8 <https://java.com/en/download/>`_ or higher is installed on your system.
+See `MacOSX Java install <https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html>`_ if you are a Mac user.
 - You will need a Gmail account to use App Engine; this Gmail account will be the owner of the Google Cloud Platform `project` under which your App Engine will execute.

 .. tip::